Nasr-SFB1315/MouseCare/Camera-Test/readme.md

-# Testing the functionallity of your camera
+# Testing the functionality of your camera
 ---
 Depending on your camera model it might not be supported by deeplabcutlive.
 In that case you can use a virtual camera with software like OBS.